NiallxD/NatureWithNiall/src/site/notes/2.0 - 📝 Blog Posts/2.2 - 🌱 Nature/Cloudspotting.md

 I’ll be honest, I’m a CloudSpotter.
 I’ve been cloudspotting for over 5 years now, and actually come to think of it probably for about 20 years depending on how one defines “to cloudspot”.

 Anyway, there’s more to cloudspotting than you think.
-There are 10 main cloud types that us clotters see frequently.
+There are 10 main cloud types that us spotters see frequently.
 Then there are a further 20 which are usually a bit rarer.
 THEN, you get hybrids between multiple types of cloud.
 So in effect there are oodles of clouds to spot.

 ## Top 10